neurologic/Neurophysiology-Lab/modules/crayfish-erg/Lab-Manual_crayfish-erg.md

 1. 5 seconds baseline.
 1 second pulse.
 5 seconds post-pulse.
 	> If you do not obtain a clean recording of this first pulse, you will need to wait 10 min before trying again.
-2. 10 msec pulse at 1 Hz.
-Repeat until a steady-state amplitude is reached.
+2. 10 msec pulse at 0.5 Hz.
+Repeat until \~100 pulses have occured (note that you can calculate how long that will take).
 	> Use the ***Detect Spikes*** node with a threshold just above baseline noise.
 Set the "History" to 10 traces.
 You will be able to tell when a steady-state amplitude is reached when the traces do not change much.
-3. 10 msec pulse at 10 Hz.
-Repeat until a steady-state amplitude is reached.
+3. 10 msec pulse at 1 Hz.
+Repeat until \~100 pulses have occured.
-4. 10 msec pulse at 50 Hz.
-Repeat until a steady-state amplitude is reached.
+4. 10 msec pulse at 2 Hz.
+Repeat until \~100 pulses have occured.
-5. 0.2 Hz pulses with 3 trials at each of the following pulse durations (in msec): 1000, 500, 100, ..., ..., ..., 1.
+5. 0.2 Hz pulses with 2 trials at each of the following pulse durations (in msec): 1000, 800, 600, 400, 200, 100, 75, 50, 10, 5, 1, 0.2.
-6. "Paired" 10 msec duration pulses at 0.2 Hz with 3 trials at each of the following IPIs (in msec): 100, ..., ..., ..., ..., 12.
+6. "Paired" 10 msec duration pulses at 0.2 Hz with 12 trials at each of the following IPIs (in msec): 200, 100, 50.

 ## Housekeeping